Developer studying computer science fundamentals with code examples and algorithm diagrams on multiple screens

 Essential vs Optional: What to Learn First

-Not all CS topics have equal industry relevance.
-Here's a practical breakdown of what to prioritize based on actual job requirements and interview frequency.
+Some CS topics come up every day at work.
+Others are purely academic.
+Here's what to prioritize based on real job requirements and interview frequency.

 TopicIndustry RelevanceInterview FrequencyLearning Priority